Andy09G/Reading/reading7.md

 What is the RDP port number?
 Its 3389.

-## Things I would like to know more about
+## Things I want to know more about